-When is the best time to visit Ecuador & Galapagos?
+When is the best time to visit Ecuador and Galapagos?

 There are several different climate zones in Ecuador, often close to each other.
 It is possible to experience several different types of climate on any given day during your trip to Ecuador.
 Due to its proximity to the equator, Ecuador never really experiences cold weather.
 However, the country is set at a high altitude which prevents it from becoming exceedingly warm.

 The Galapagos experience cool weather between June to December, with temperatures ranging between 59 to 77°F. During the dry season (October – December), the islands are particularly warm.
 The best time to travel to Galapagos is between December and May when the temperature is at a pleasant 80°F and the waves are more gentle.

 With frequent afternoon showers, January is cool and wet in Ecuador.
 It’s a fairly busy time of the year with the New Year crowds dispersing only by the second half.
 In the Galapagos, the weather is sunny and bright and the sea is calm and warm making it a very popular time to visit.
 Day time averages are around the mid-80s in Manta and Guayaquil, in the mid-60s in Quinto and between 80-83°F in the Galapagos.

 - Witness the unique courtship rituals of birds at Isabela Island and North Seymour Island

 - Don’t forget your binoculars as you head to Mindo, the birding capital of Ecuador